Table of Contents

 What are the predominant soft skills when working anywhere, aka distributed work?
 This is a question we had in our Perpetual Beta Coffee Club at the end of Spring 2020.
-Below the take from the host of the PBCC, Harold Jarche, on distributed work.
+Below is the take from the host of the PBCC, Harold Jarche, on distributed work.

 What the heck are soft skills?
 Why are they important in the context of distributed work?

 “Soft skills separate humans from machines.
 They are permanent skills.
 For the past several centuries we have used human labour to do what machines cannot.
 First the machines caught up with us, and surpassed humans, with their brute force.
 Now they are surpassing us with their brute intelligence.
 There is not much more need for machine-like human work which is routine, standardized, or brute.

 This requires a rethinking of how we categorize work, define jobs, attract and retain talent.
 It should be based on talent, not labour.
 It also means a rethinking of our entire education system.
 These permanent (soft) skills are not developed through standardized curriculum based on temporary (hard) skills.
 It’s time to take the long-term view on human work and learning.
 What was categorized as Labour is merely a temporary skill for market and technological conditions.
 Talent, or permanent skills, is our long-term value as humans to each other.“ ― @hjarche

 I was involved in a startup to enable organizations and individuals to develop life skills in our modern and connected world.
 Lately, I have noticed that soft skills development and evaluation themes are resurfacing through my network and weak ties.
 As I tweeted:

 How can we develop and [self-]evaluate soft skills, especially creativity, collaboration, communication, creativity?
 And cooperation? https://blog.learnlets.com/2021/04/evaluating-soft-skills